 August 3, 2017

-Founder and CEO, Katie Moran, with the man who inspired her mission: human rights scholar, Dr. Joseph Wronka.
+Katie Moran with the man who inspired her mission: human rights scholar, Dr. Joseph Wronka.

 "What you do everyday impacts people's access to justice"